-The Board meets regularly throughout the year and a representative of OrbiMed and Frostrow is in attendance at each Board meeting.
-The Chairman encourages open debate to foster a supportive and co-operative approach for all participants.
+12. Boards and managers The Board meets regularly throughout the year and a representative of OrbiMed and Frostrow is in should operate in a attendance at each Board meeting.
+The Chairman encourages open debate to foster a supportive supportive, and co-operative approach for all participants. co-operative and open environment.